Generally, a distribution cannot be made from a 403(b) account until the employee:

 distribution in income.

-about possible effects on later distributions from the eligible retirement plan.
+possible effects on later distributions from the eligible retirement plan.

 Hardship exception to rollover rules.